robotsorcerer/robotsorcerer.github.io/about.md

 ### Research Abridgment

 Across our planet, in rich and poor nations alike, cancer remains an existential burden on healthful living.
 In 2019 alone, an estimated 1,762,450 new cancer cases will be diagnosed in the United States, whereupon 606,880 cases will lead to fatality<sup>[ACS 2019](https://www.cancer.org/research/cancer-facts-statistics/all-cancer-facts-figures/cancer-facts-figures-2019.html)</sup>.
 This is projected to cost approximately $147.3 billion or 4.2% of overall health care spending (per 2017 budget).
-Cancer mortality is having pronounced effects on low- and middle-income countries as well with the International Agency for Research on Cancers estimating that the highest cancer incidence will fall on low- and middle-income countries over the coming decades <sup>[IARC Report 2019](https://www.iarc.fr/wp-content/uploads/2019/07/IARC-brochure-EN-June_2019.pdf)</sup>.
+Cancer mortality is having pronounced effects on low- and middle-income countries as well with the International Agency for Research on Cancers estimating that the highest cancer incidence will fall on low- and middle-income countries over the coming decades <sup>[IARC Report 2019][IARC2019]</sup>.

 Means of treating cancers may include one or a combination of drugs, radiation therapy, immunotherapy,  stem cell transplant, targeted therapy, precision therapy, chemotherapy or surgery.
 Among the different locations where cancers can exist in the human body, cancers of the head and neck (H&N) region tend to be most fatal because of the sensitivity of  H&N organs.
 Thus, an all-of-the-above solution is not always the most suitable means for treating H&N cancers.
-Radiation Therapy (RT), often in conjunction with surgery and chemotherapy, is an invaluable single cancer treatment modality nowadays owing to its cost-effectiveness (accounting for only 5% of the total cost of cancer care <sup>[Ringborg Report](https://www.tandfonline.com/doi/abs/10.1080/02841860310010826)</sup>, and its advanced mode of radiation production and delivery: shaping the geometry of high-energy  conformal radiation so that it allows radiation escalation to a tumor target while simultaneously sparing organs-at-risk (OARs).
-Matter-of-factly, half of all cancer patients do undergo RT treatment during the course of their illness with an estimated 40% of all  curative treatment being performed using RT<sup>[Baskar12](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3298009/)</sup>.
+Radiation Therapy (RT), often in conjunction with surgery and chemotherapy, is an invaluable single cancer treatment modality nowadays owing to its cost-effectiveness (accounting for only 5% of the total cost of cancer care <sup>[Ringborg Report][RingborgReport]</sup>, and its advanced mode of radiation production and delivery: shaping the geometry of high-energy  conformal radiation so that it allows radiation escalation to a tumor target while simultaneously sparing organs-at-risk (OARs).
+Matter-of-factly, half of all cancer patients do undergo RT treatment during the course of their illness with an estimated 40% of all  curative treatment being performed using RT<sup>[Cancer and RT](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3298009/)</sup>.
 Owing to its advanced radiation delivery method, RT is often the most suitable treatment method for H&N cancers.

 Owing to the accurate dose realization requirement in RT delivery, the head and neck region must be made immobile during the administration of dose, as motions of the order of 2mm or 2 degrees deviation from a desired trajectory can cause eczema, brain lesions or other post-treatment complications.
 The state-of-the-art positioning method for avoiding dose miss is to immobilize the patient with rigid metallic frames or masks<sup>[Fig 1](#fig-rigid)</sup>.